StarPlayrX/bigmac/README.md

 * Try to get your system up to Catalina 10.15.7 using Dosdude1's patcher

 ## Known Issues
 * macOS 11.4 and later has a PCIe racing issue at the kernel level.
 This can make booting up macOS very challenging and can require several reboots or having to remove all PCIe non-video cards.
-This seemly happens as random.
-There is no known fix.
-It seems to freeze up at HID and boot UUID selections.
-Sometime single user boot helps but it's not a great workaround as it does not always work.
+This seemly happens at random.
+There is no known fix other than being super patience and try to avoid unnecessary reboots.